-Note: Combustibles include all tobacco products excluding contract manufactured products, waterpipe, HTP, oral tobacco and E-Vapor.
+Note: Combustibles include all tobacco products excluding contract manufactured products, waterpipe, HTP, oral and E-Vapor.

-i.
+h.
 Competition with rival companies

-The Group is a global company operating the tobacco business, Pharmaceutical Business and Processed Food Business.
+The Group is a global company operating the Tobacco Business, the Pharmaceutical Business and the Processed Food Business.
 It rigorously competes with rival companies engaged in any of these businesses, and going forward, competition may further intensify.

 In the tobacco business, the Group expanded its business by building on its self-sustaining growth and by acquiring the RJR Nabisco Inc.'s non-U.S. tobacco business and Gallaher Group Plc.
-As a result, its competitive relationships with global players in the International Tobacco Business such as Phillip Morris International Inc. and British American Tobacco Plc. as well as strong firms operating in localized markets are observed.
+As a result, its competitive relationships with global players operating tobacco business such as Phillip Morris International Inc. and British American Tobacco Plc. as well as strong firms operating in localized markets are observed.